New Age Spiritual Narcissism

 It’s a false sense of relief from confronting your inner demons, traumatic past and mostly unconscious emotional wounds, as well as a way to run away from responsibility and accountability for your unloving behaviour and hurtful actions.

-There are vast amounts of books, courses and YouTube videos on how the mind works, using the law of attraction, and all sorts of new-age healing techniques claiming magical healing, activating supernatural gifts and basically a fast track to inner peace, having everything you desire and enlightenment.
+There are vast amounts of self-help books, courses and YouTube videos on how the mind works, using the law of attraction, and all sorts of new-age healing techniques claiming magical healing, activating supernatural gifts and basically a fast track to inner peace, having everything you desire and enlightenment.

 A lot of people on the pseudo-spiritual path are looking for something to make their healing easier or less painful, ways to avoid feeling the real emotional hurt and a way out of facing their truth, which is why I believe these new-age healing modalities are so popular!
-It’s the perfect cop-out since you wrongly believe you are on the path and doing the inner work yet you remain unchanged, feeding your emotional addictions, misleading yourself in ways you can’t see.
+It’s the perfect cop-out since you wrongly believe you are on the path and doing the inner work yet you remain unchanged, feeding your emotional addictions, and misleading yourself in ways you can’t see.

 5. Pseudo-Spirituality is self-delusion.